Abdellatif Kechiche

-Abdellatif Kechiche (/fr/; عبد اللطيف كشيش, born 7 December 1960), also known as Abdel Kechiche, is a Tunisian-French filmmaker, producer and actor.
+Abdellatif Kechiche (/fr/; عبد اللطيف كشيش, born 7 December 1960), also known as Abdel Kechiche, is a Tunisian-French filmmaker and former actor.
+Known for his naturalistic style, his films usually explore the Arabic immigrant communities in contemporary France.

-Known for his naturalistic style, he has been awarded several times at the César Awards, including Best Film for Games of Love and Chance (2003) and The Secret of the Grain (2007), and the Palme d'Or at the 2013 Cannes Film Festival for his film Blue Is the Warmest Colour.
+He has won several César Awards, including Best Film for Games of Love and Chance (2003) and The Secret of the Grain (2007), and the Palme d'Or for his erotic-romance film Blue Is the Warmest Colour (2013) at the 66th Cannes Film Festival.

 Early life

 Born in Tunis, Tunisia, Kechiche emigrated with his parents to Nice, France when he was six years old.
 Passionate about theater, he took drama classes at the Antibes Conservatory.
 He performed several shows on the Cote d’Azur, most notably a play by Federico Garcia Lorca in 1978 and a play by Eduardo Manet the following year.
 He was equally dedicated to directing as he was to performing in theater; he presented The Architect at the Avignon Festival in 1981.